fanoframework/fanoframework.github.io/tutorials/hello-world-fastcgi-application-with-fano-cli-part-2/index.md

 <h1 class="major">Creating Hello World FastCGI web application With Fano CLI (Part 2) </h1>

-This tutoaial is similar to [Creating Hello World FastCGI application with Fano CLI](/tutorials/hello-world-fastcgi-application-with-fano-cli) except that we use reverse proxy with Apache `mod_proxy_fcgi`.
+This tutorial is similar to [Creating Hello World FastCGI application with Fano CLI](/tutorials/hello-world-fastcgi-application-with-fano-cli) except that we use reverse proxy with Apache `mod_proxy_fcgi`.
 This module has no provision for starting the application process, so we need to start application manually.

 ## Who is this tutorial for?